moisbo/odin/readme.md

-The Odin Project exercises
+The Odin Project exercises from (theodinproject.com)
-theodinproject.com